 The Mental Health Survival Guide for Big Law Attorneys in DC and Arlington, VA

-What is the opposite of a Buddha in a post-nirvana zen state?
-If I made a short list, a young big law associate would be near the top followed closely by a big law partner.
+What's the opposite of post-nirvana zen?
+A big law associate's daily existence, with partners at law firms not far behind.
 Double that stress if you're practicing in Washington, DC, which is the epicenter of law in the most lawyer-saturated nation on Earth.
 After ten years of living and socializing in the DMV, I quip that big law stress has become one of my informal specialties.
 When half the guys at my poker night are attorneys, I’ve absorbed a lot by osmosis.

 On the positive side, some of my most successful therapy outcomes have been with lawyers.
 Getting to that level of professional achievement takes years of discipline, hard work, and serious distress tolerance.
 Those same qualities carry over into the therapy room and help clients reach their goals faster than they expect or believe is possible.
 And many lawyers are genuinely surprised to find how much low-hanging fruit there is to improve their day-to-day well-being without necessarily blowing up their career.